-If there is an interruption in the innings of the team batting second the winning target score will be determined by multiplying the run rate achieved by the team batting first by the total number of overs available to the team batting second, plus adding one run.
+If there is an interruption in the innings of the team batting second the winning target score will be determined by multiplying the run rate achieved by the team batting first by the total number of overs available to the team batting second, plus adding one run, in other words if a whole number, add one run.
+If not, round up to the next whole number.